prisma/prisma/docs/upgrading-from-prisma-1.md

 Based on these differences, the high-level steps to upgrade a project from using Prisma 1 are as follows:

-1. Install the Prisma Framework CLI
+1. Install the Prisma Framework CLI as a development dependency
 1. Use the Prisma Framework CLI to convert your Prisma 1 datamodel to the Prisma schema
 1. Adjust your application code, specifically replace the API calls from the Prisma client with those of Photon.js